martinskruze/martinskruze.github.io/_posts/2018-01-30-docker-cheatsheet.markdown

 - `COPY {source} {destination}` - copy files from the directory containing the Dockerfile to the container's image.
 This is extremely useful for source code and assets that you want to be deployed inside your container.
 - `EXPOSE {port number}` - expose any port `xxx`, ports `xxx xxy xxz` or port range `xxx-xxy`
 - `ENV {environmental variables}`
+- `WORKDIR {directory}` - all future commands are executed from the directory relative to our application (inside the container that will be created from this image)

 ### Dockerfile examples:
 - docker file below will create image which will be based on `nginx` with `alpine` os (Linux distro's image), then will copy everything (in this case there should be index.html in current container) from current location to `/usr/share/nginx/html` - this will make webserver from single page: